nodenv/nodenv/README.md

 profile is doing.

 `nodenv init` is the only command that crosses the line of loading extra commands into your shell.
-Coming from RVM, some of you might be opposed to this idea.
 Here's what `nodenv init` actually does:

 1. Sets up your shims path.
 This is the only requirement for nodenv to function properly.
 You can do this by hand by prepending